Peter Lougheed: Early life

 Edgar Peter Lougheed was born on July 26, 1928, in Calgary, Alberta, as the second biological son to Edgar Donald Lougheed (1893–1951) a lawyer from Calgary, and Edna Alexandria Lougheed (née Bauld) (1901–1972) of Halifax.
 Lougheed's paternal grandfather was Sir James Alexander Lougheed (1854–1925) a Senator, federal cabinet minister in the Robert Borden and Arthur Meighen governments, and pioneer lawyer in Calgary.

-Lougheed's paternal great-grandfather, Richard Hardisty (1831–1889) was Canada's first Métis Senator.
+Lougheed's paternal grandmother, Belle Hardisty, was Metis by both her paternal and maternal lines.
+She was niece of Richard Hardisty (1831–1889), Canada's first Métis Senator.
+He served in that chamber from 1888 to his death in 1889, when the seat was filled by Belle's husband, James Lougheed.

-James Lougheed, Peter's grandfather, had accumulated significant wealth in real estate and oil firms before his death in 1925.
+James Lougheed, Peter's grandfather, accumulated significant wealth in real estate and oil firms before his death in 1925.
 Much of James Lougheed's oil securities were sold following his death to pay the estate tax.
 Although James Lougheed's home Beaulieu went into tax recovery proceedings after his death, the City of Calgary permitted James' widow to continue to reside in the home until her death.
 The onset of the Great Depression resulted in lower demand for the family's office real estate leading to financial difficulties for Edgar Lougheed and his family who continued to manage several properties.
 Many of Peter Lougheed's early years were spent moving between rented homes and apartments in Calgary.
 The Lougheed family fortune recovered in the 1940s with growing demand for accommodation in the family's real estate holdings.

 Lougheed attended several schools in Calgary, including Strathcona School for Boys, Earl Grey School, Rideau Park School, and the Central Collegiate Institute.
 At the Central Collegiate Institute, Lougheed founded the students' union and became its first president.

 After graduating from the Central Collegiate Institute in 1947, Lougheed enrolled at the University of Alberta where he earned a Bachelor of Arts in 1951 and a Bachelor of Laws in 1952.
 Lougheed was elected as the president of the Students' Union in 1951, defeating Ivan Head and two other candidates.
 In an interview for Wood's biography of Lougheed, Head complemented Lougheed's university campaign, recognizing Lougheed's first-rate organizational abilities.
 Lougheed also served as the editor for the sports section for The Gateway, the University of Alberta student newspaper.
-While studying at the University of Alberta he joined the Delta Upsilon fraternity, served as president and lived for a time in Rutherford House.
+While studying at the University of Alberta he joined the Delta Upsilon fraternity, served as president and in Rutherford House for four years.